 Liquidity risk is the risk that the Company will not have sufficient funds available to meet its obligations.
 The Company has fulfilled its operational liquidity needs primarily through its own operations and expects to continue to do so for both the short and long-term liabilities.
 Although cash flow from the Company's operations has historically covered its overall liquidity needs for operations, servicing debt and funding capital expenditures and acquisitions, the consolidated entities are exposed to risks from changes in foreign currency exchange rates, prices and currency controls, interest rates, inflation, governmental spending, social instability and other political, economic and/or social developments in the countries in which they operate, any one of which may materially decrease the Company's net profit and reduce cash flows from operations.
-Accordingly, in order to meet its liquidity needs, the Company also relies on cost-control and operating improvements to optimize capacity utilization and maximize profitability.
-The Company's consolidated net cash flows used in operating activities, as presented in its unaudited condensed consolidated interim statements of cash flows, amounted to P2,427,156 and P179,424 for the three months ended March 31, 2023, and 2022, respectively.
+Accordingly, in order to meet its liquidity needs, the Company also relies on cost-control and operating improvements to optimize capacity utilization and maximize profitability, as well as proceeds from asset sales, advances or borrowings under credit facilities or proceeds from debt from financial institutions or related parties.
+The Company's consolidated net cash flows used in operating activities, as presented in its unaudited condensed consolidated interim statements of cash flows, amounted to P297,866 and P2,427,156 for the three months ended March 31, 2024, and 2023, respectively.
 In addition, there is no significant concentration of a specific supplier relating to the purchase of raw materials.